Making a budget is difficult. Sticking to a budget is even more so. But they’re both critical to a person’s financial health.

-Go to matinees instead of nighttime movies, buy generic products when available, skip the beverages when you eat out, and travel during offseason periods are just a few examples of ways to save on recreational spending.
+Going to matinees instead of nighttime movies, buying generic products when available, sticking to water when you eat out, and traveling during off-season periods are just a few examples of ways to save on recreational spending.

 Your mortgage lender says you can afford a $300,000 home.
 But imagine the flexibility you’ll have in your budget if you settle for a $225,000 home.
 Anytime you hold off on spending money you don't need to spend, you’re strengthening your budget.

 Check your accounts and receipts as regularly as possible so you know where you stand.
 If you’ve spent more than half your budget before the middle of the month, you probably need to slow down on some items in the second half.
 Keeping track of your progress can help you avoid surprises at the end of the month.

 Treat your household as if you’re a business: Don’t always settle for meeting your budget; strive to come in under budget from time to time instead.
 If you have extra money at the end of the month, don’t automatically spend it.
 Save it.
 It can come in handy down the road.

 Little expenditures add up.
 You can easily spend small amounts without thinking or accounting for them. $3 on coffee, $10 to buy something from your co-worker’s kid’s fundraiser, $25 on a parking ticket.